Contact us

 Despite the accuracy that generative AI can offer, the technology is still evolving and is not immune to errors.
 There is also the risk of AI hallucinations, where a generative AI model produces nonsensical or misleading outputs due to incorrect assumptions, insufficient data, or biases in the data.
 To mitigate this risk, human review of AI-generated outputs is essential.
 Enhancing transparency in the development and deployment of AI solutions, including the data they are trained on and the methods they use to generate outputs, can also help address this issue.

 The feasibility of a generative AI model relies on many aspects, including data quality and availability, deployment challenges, and maintenance.
 It is important to use relevant data, ensure representation, and make data processing transparent.
-An AI solution must be clinically valid and generate clinically meaningful outputs.
+A generative AI solution must be valid and generate meaningful outputs.
 However, this can be difficult to evaluate because healthcare companies often rely on their own experience or that of their colleagues.

-The best practices for integrating generative AI solutions into healthcare processes are based on the challenges this technology presents.
+The best practices for integrating generative AI in healthcare are based on the challenges this technology presents.

 Changing processes and workflows in the healthcare industry is not easy.
 Organizations must first assess their requirements and determine how advanced technologies like generative AI can best serve them.